Skip to main content

 EU REACH REVISION (E05)

-A forthcoming revision of REACH will impose new formaldehyde emission limits in Europe on all formaldehyde emitting products, including wood-based panels.
+A forthcoming revision of the EU REACH Regulation will impose new formaldehyde emission limits in Europe on all formaldehyde emitting products, including wood-based panels.

 This restriction is being introduced under EU REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) Annex XVII (Formaldehyde Restriction).
 The current limit in some European countries, known as E1, is 0.124 mg/m³ and the new restriction halves this threshold to 0.062mg/m3 for wood-based panels, introducing the industry classification E05.